-We currently do not offer any Lifestyle/in-use product photography services, similar to the image above.
+We currently do not offer any Lifestyle/in-use product photography services that are similar to the image above.
 We are white background specialists and lifestyle photographers are lifestyle specialists.
 Each require different equipment, experience and resources to do their job.

 Lifestyle shoots are complex.
 Whenever you involve a model and location, the production becomes large and complicated when done at a professional level.

-If you're shooting on location, the photographer may require special equipment and a photo-assistant to help setup everything up and speed up the shoot.
-Post-production an special retouching may be required in complicated lighting situation.
+If you're shooting on location, the photographer may require special equipment and a photo-assistant to help set everything up and speed up the shoot.
+Post-production and special retouching may be required in complicated lighting situation.
 Food for cast and crew is usually a required expense.

 If you need lifestyle photography, hire a lifestyle photographer

 Lifestyle photographers are experts at shooting lifestyle photography - not weddings or product or whatever...
 As discussed above, there are a lot of people & production involved (models, stylists, locations) and knowing the right people is key.

 Find a photographer whose portfolio meets your brand style.
 Every photographer's style is different.
 A photographer who takes dark edgy photos of people outside may not be a good fit for a bright, fun indoor children's business photoshoot.

 Try and get 3 or more estimates to compare.
 This is standard and it's the only way to get a sense of what is reasonable and required to make your expectations a success.

 Keep your expectations reasonable.
 A normal lifestyle shoot is around 5 - 10 looks in a day with 1 model.
 Think of a look as a scene or setup.
 If you want an estimate for 100 looks, then expect crazy numbers.